LeiWangR/HDG/README.md

 ## 4 Run the codes of HDG

-This is an implementation for Rahmani et al.’s paper ‘Real Time Action Recognition Using Histograms of Depth Gradients and Random Decision Forests’ (2014 WACV).
-To run our new HDG algorithm (TIP2020):
+This is an implementation based on Rahmani et al.’s paper ‘Real Time Action Recognition Using Histograms of Depth Gradients and Random Decision Forests’ (2014 WACV).

+To run our new HDG algorithm (which is analysed and compared in our TIP2020 paper):

 ### 4.0 Skeleton configuration graph